Contents:

 The alternative is, of course, to leave them with administrative rights, with a great security risk and no audit capability whatsoever.
 We have tried to mitigate precisely that risk in 2019, by launching Heimdal™ Privileged Access Management, which allows users to elevate rights if the administrator allows them to.
 This is done while keeping the security in place, by allowing the Heimdal™ Privileged Access Management module to intelligently communicate with the Threat Prevention and Threat Remediation systems we offer so that the system is always aware of risks on the desktop.

 In this case, if the endpoint is exposed to risk, rights escalation is suspended or de-escalated immediately.
-We see this as a cornerstone, in ensuring the necessary working flexibility for the workforce going forward, but at the same time giving the IT department a high-level of security and a full user audit capability.
+We see this as a cornerstone, in ensuring the necessary working flexibility for the workforce going forward, but at the same time giving the IT department a high level of security and a full user audit capability.
 This level of flexibility will give the IT department an unprecedented position to empower the organization without limiting security.
 In other areas of the market we have also seen a number of interesting developments, let us take you through them.

 #2.
 Threat Prevention

-There is quite a lot going on in this area, as all CIOs, CISOs and IT managers strive to keep their environment safe.
+There is quite a lot going on in this area, as all CIOs, CISOs, and IT managers strive to keep their environment safe.
 In threat prevention, the concerns we see are split over a few areas.
-Internet Traffic or Communication – First of all, there is the issue of making sure what employees’ access is safe and clean – but at the same time respecting their privacy.
-Now with the rise of DoH (DNS over HTTPS) especially with operating system support from Microsoft, the privacy is less of a concern, but security will be more so because intercepting DNS packages will be increasingly difficult.
+Internet Traffic or Communication – First of all, there is the issue of making sure that employees’ access is safe and clean – but at the same time respecting their privacy.
+Now with the rise of DoH (DNS over HTTPS) especially with operating system support from Microsoft, privacy is less of a concern, but security will be more so because intercepting DNS packages will be increasingly difficult.
 We know this area is very challenging to address and, from my perspective, the balance between employee and customer privacy is very clear.
 As long as the employee of your company is using company equipment, you have to conduct regular data leak prevention drills for the customers of your company.
-And if your employee is not using company equipment, they should not be accessing your network in the first place.
+And if your employees are not using company equipment, they should not be accessing your network in the first place.

-Specifically, for this reason, Heimdal™ Threat Prevention Home has also focused not only to make the Darklayer GUARD™ engine ready for DNS over HTTPS in Chrome, Firefox, and other browsers but also to be prepared for filtering DNS over HTTPS, when Microsoft releases its operating system support for DNS over HTTPS.
-We think it is imperative that the IT manager has top management’s endorsement to invest in IT security that can filter requests which could put the company’s customers’ data at risk – and anything malicious could result in data loss, so you have to take a preventive approach.
+Specifically, for this reason, Heimdal™ Threat Prevention Home has also focused not only on making the Darklayer GUARD™ engine ready for DNS over HTTPS in Chrome, Firefox, and other browsers but also to be prepared for filtering DNS over HTTPS, when Microsoft releases its operating system support for DNS over HTTPS.
+We think it is imperative that the IT manager has top management’s endorsement to invest in IT security that can filter requests that could put the company’s customers’ data at risk – and anything malicious could result in data loss, so you have to take a preventive approach.
 And since DNS requests have so far been sent in plaintext and the employee is using company property for his/her requests, we fully support the idea of being able to filter DNS over HTTPS as well, through our Heimdal™ Threat Prevention Network and Heimdal™ Threat Prevention lineup.

 Other areas of the threat prevention space (i.e. Patch Management) have also seen some big movements over the past year.
 The feedback we have received from customers in order to do the automated spin-up of machines and automated patch management, both for 3rd party and OS patching, was a historical cornerstone, namely that it was impossible.
 To put it bluntly, it couldn’t be done.
 We have always challenged that mindset, by showing that it can be done, but as a positive step, we now see from more and more customers, that the mindset has changed.
 People are in fact looking for ways to automate and work smarter with their 3rd party, OS patch management, and software deployment.